Ada-Activities/rotate_linked_lists/README.md

 To help you with this activity, we have provided you with a few function starters for you to complete that can help with the implementation of the `rotate_list` function.
 Descriptions of what each function should do have been included in the respective docstring.

+We have also included a class definition for the `ListNode` along with a few functions that will help with testing.
+Please DO NOT MODIFY these functions or classes!

 ## Running Tests
 Use the tests provided in the `test_rotate_linked_list.py` file to verify that your code is working correctly.
 You can verify the tests are working in one of two ways: